A9G-Data-Droid/AccessDB-BuildFromSource/README.md

 # WARNING:

   In my testing I have found that the size of the compiled database is smaller than the original database where the source was exported from, even after a compact\repair.
 At this time I do not know what the source of the size mismatch is.
-I am not sure if the missing data is needed or not.
-It will take some time and testing to see if anything is missing from the new DB.
+I have done a full database documenter export all to text on a source application DB and the subsequently compiled DB.
+The text exports are strikingly similar in size and content.
+There are some inconsistancies in the export format that make comparison difficult like lines out of order but with correct content.
+The resultant application appears to work just fine.
+Additional testing is required to ensure that nothing is missing.

 # Testers wanted!